 Children born prematurely will usually reach milestones based on their due date, rather than their birth date.
 All milestones have a broad range of ages at which they are achieved.
 If you would like further information the CDC has a good summary of all developmental milestones.

 Toddlers learn best through play.
 They benefit from a calm, quiet environment and do not need to be constantly entertained.
-There’s no need for complex, expensive toys that play a fanfare, every-time she’s successful: simple toys complimented by parental praise and their own enjoyment is enough.
-Make sure toys are age appropriate, clean and meet safety standards.
+There’s no need for complex, expensive toys that play a fanfare, every-time she’s successful: simple toys complemented by parental praise and their own enjoyment is enough.
+Make sure toys are age-appropriate, clean and meet safety standards.
 Here are some ideas to get you started:

 - Provide a variety of toys: blocks, shape sorters, balls, stacking cups, push along toys, simple instruments or safe household items (like pots and pans).
 Play with her and model correct play, but also allow her time alone to explore and experiment.
 Don’t correct or interfere too much: she will learn more from when things don’t work, than when they do, and it’s OK for her to get frustrated.
 Make a game of hiding toys under a cloth and having her find them.